Woodward Hall of Fame Officers

 Most Hall of Fame organizations only do the first, but we are very proud of the fact that we are able to do both because of the generosity of our Woodward family.
 Our supporters have true dedication and commitment to Woodward High School.

-Woodward annually sponsors an All Alumni Summer Dance under the stars at Centennial Terrace.
+Woodward annually sponsors an All Alumni Summer Dance under the stars.
 Proceeds are used toward the Woodward Track Fund.
-This year, the event will be on August 8th, 2015.
+This year, the event will be in August, 2016.
 It is a wonderful chance to see many old friends and classmates.

 For more information go to Woodward Polar Bears All Alumni on Facebook and at www.whspolarbearalumni.com.